wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-automation-with-chef.md

 <properties
-   pageTitle="Azure virtual machine deployment with Chef | Microsoft Azure" description="Learn how to use Chef to do automated virtual machine deployment and configuration on Microsoft Azure" services="virtual-machines" documentationCenter="" authors="diegoviso"
+   pageTitle="Azure virtual machine deployment with Chef | Windows Azure" description="Learn how to use Chef to do automated virtual machine deployment and configuration on Windows Azure" services="virtual-machines" documentationCenter="" authors="diegoviso"